interNFT/nft-rfc/nft_rfc_009.md

-1.  **linkedResource** is a new IID document property for specifying how to verify, and optionally retrieve, any and all resources necessary for the proper function of the on-chain asset.
+1.  **linkedResource** is a new IID document property for specifying how to verify, and optionally retrieve, any and all resources necessary for the proper functioning of the on-chain asset.
 Like email attachments, LinkedResources provide for attaching arbitrary media to an onchain asset.

 2.  **transclude** is a new IID document property for specifying where in an IID document to transclude a linked resource.
-If present, the value of this property MUST be one (or an array of more than one) Linked Resources that eventually dereferences to raw JSON-LD object.
+If present, the value of this property MUST be one (or an array of more than one) Linked Resources that eventually dereferences to a raw JSON-LD object.
 The properties of that JSON-LD object will be injected into the current IID document, replacing the transclude property entirely.
 The properties of the transcluded JSON-LD MUST be transformed to their absolute representation using the object's